 So to get started on this book, I went on a mini-vacation.
 I realize not all of you would be able to take a random week off from work; so for you, I would suggest scheduling 15-20 minute blocks on your daily calendar and treat them like very important appointments.

 I went to Myrtle Beach, SC and after writing the first 25,000 words in three days, I rewarded myself with a helicopter ride.
 I share more of that story in this blog: Wake Up and Live Your Dreams.

 Knowing When to Start Refining

 There’s no magic number of words that need to be written in a book.
 Though the specific types of book may have a suggestion for number of words.
 Such as, a short, short story has up to 7,500 words.
 My goal at the beach was that of a novel (40,000 words) but I stopped at 35,000 because I was worn out.
 It’s amazing how much energy it takes to write, especially pretty much nonstop within a week’s time.

 Once you have a story – beginning, middle and end including some type of conflict and resolve, then it’s time to start refining.
 You can always add more words, but most likely, your word count will drop in the end.
 Using less words means you’re making every word count, which in the end, is a better story.

-I would like to thank both Cassandra Washington and MJ for their coaching in the Transform Through Writing programs that were offered a few years ago.
+I would like to thank Cassandra Washington for her coaching in the Transform Through Writing programs that were offered a few years ago.
 I was a co-author in one, and a featured author in the last one.
 Each program included writing exercises, individual coaching opportunities, and conference calls.
 I have learned my trade from them.
 The more I write, the better I become.
 These years have been the beginning of many more blogs, articles, and books yet to be written.